jzzheng22/hlp21-project-group-3/doc/Internal_Interfaces/sheet.md

  - XYPos is a translation vector.
  - Move wires in list by given translation vector.

+`UpdateWidth of (CommonTypes.ConnectionId * int Option) list`
+ - For each ConnectionID in the list, if the int is `Some x`, the width is updated to to `x`.
+ - If the int is `None`, there is no change.

+`HighlightError of CommonTypes.ConnectionId list`
+ - Highlights any wires in the list as having an error.

+`AddSegment of CommonTypes.ConnectionId * int * XYPos`
+- On a right-click, sends a message to BusWire to add a 'kink' (three short wire segments) to allow for easier manual routing.
+- Contains the ConnectionId, the current segment index, and the position on the page where the mouse was clicked.

+`SnapWire of CommonTypes.ConnectionId list`
+- Contains a list of ConnectionIds which need to be snapped to the nearest grid line.

 **To Symbol:** (see [symbol.md](./symbol.md) for description)